The Mysterious Origin of the Monthly “Sanctification of the Moon”

 The Sixth and Seventh Enchantments: A Surprising, Seemingly Irrelevant Invocation for the Messiah

-The sixth segment, the seventh magical act, is, as we mentioned, a greeting and response: shalom aleikhem and aleikhem shalom.
+The sixth segment, the seventh magical act, is, as I mentioned, a greeting and response: shalom aleichem and aleichem shalom.
 Various reasons have been offered to explain the greeting and response.
-For instance, one explanation is that after cursing one’s enemies, the petitioner must make it clear that he has no desire to harm his Jewish brethren.
+For instance, one explanation is that after cursing one’s enemies, the petitioner must make clear that he has no desire to harm his Jewish brethren.
 This is certainly not the true reason.
 There are many similar incidences, such as the cursing of Israel’s enemies when the door is opened during the Passover Seder, and none of these curses is followed by a greeting and response.

 However, once we recall the prior magical incantations and enactments in the ceremony, including the sympathetic magic of the dance, we can readily realize that the petitioner is acting out this rite to cause the appearance of the messiah by sympathetic magic.
 The petitioner is not speaking to a fellow Jew, but magically addressing the messiah, whom he hopes he is producing with his magic; the response he receives is the response of the messiah that he has conjured.